FilippoSallustio/Assignment4/README.md

 python3 ftse_mib_egarch.py
 ```

-The script calculates log returns and uses log volume as an exogenous
+The script calculates log returns and incorporates log volume together
-regressor.
-After checking stationarity and ARCH effects it searches a
+with lagged realized variance and past shocks as exogenous regressors.
-small grid of EGARCH orders and forecasts conditional variance rather
+After checking stationarity and ARCH effects it tries a few EGARCH
-than returns.
-The 80/20 train/test split is evaluated using a
+orders using both Student's *t* and GED error distributions and
-range-based volatility proxy.
-Forecasts are displayed and saved as
+forecasts the log conditional variance.
+The 80/20 train/test split is
-`egarch_variance_plot.png`.
-Summary statistics such as RMSE, MAE,
+evaluated against a range-based volatility proxy.
+Forecasts are saved
-MAPE, R² and QLIKE are printed for the test period, while the final
+as `egarch_variance_plot.png` and statistics such as RMSE, MAE, MAPE,
-model's AIC, BIC and log-likelihood are reported when forecasting the
+R² and QLIKE are reported along with the final model's AIC, BIC,
-next day's variance.
+log‑likelihood and a Ljung‑Box check of standardized residuals.